 Hawaii is a pretty laid back place where casual is the norm.
-When I lived and worked in Kihei, Maui as a bartender I got away with a few aloha shirts, t-shirts, tank tops, and shorts for months.
+When I lived and worked in Kihei, Maui as a bartender, I got away with a few aloha shirts, t-shirts, tank tops, and shorts for months.
 But just because Hawaiians and locals are chill doesn’t mean anything goes.

+- White tennis shoes.
+Nothing says haole (“foreigner”) faster than chunky white sneakers.
 Leave the kicks at home and embrace sandals or at least slip on shoes like Toms or other espadrilles.
-They’re not only more comfortable, they make sense when you spend half your day at the beach.
+They’re more comfortable and more practical when you spend half your day at the beach.

+- Matching aloha shirts.
 You might think it looks cute, but locals don’t wear matching shirts with their partners.

+- Shirts that say, “Hawaii.”
 It’s like wearing an “I Heart NY” shirt in New York city.
 Locals don’t scream where they’re from.

 - Leis.
 Wearing a lei is super fun, and at some point on your vacation you will surely be offered one.
 Wear the lei you’re given with pride, because embracing local culture is what travel is all about.
 But remember that leis are usually only worn by locals on special days (like a birthday or holiday), so they’re not an essential “accessory” to your Hawaiian shirt.